gene-git/Arch-mkpkg/README.md

 # 7. Arch AUR Package - TBD

+ - Sample PKGBUILD provided which builds latest from git
- - On the todo list - volunteers appreciated :)
+ - Should be made available on AUR - On the todo list - feel free :)